 What is your organization doing to change the provisions of your contracts going forward to make this information accessible?

-List provider groups or facilities for which current contract terms preclude provision of information to plan sponsors
+List provider groups or facilities for which current contract terms preclude provision of information to plan sponsors.

-List provider groups or facilities for which current contract terms preclude provision of information to members
+List provider groups or facilities for which current contract terms preclude provision of information to members.

 1000 words.